A platform for information exchange, best practice, problem solving and peer support.

 This Australian Data Quality Interest Group provides a forum for Australian data providers, repository operators and data consumers to discuss challenges and strategies for meeting data quality standards and procedures.
 The group will also serve as a connection to international data quality communities for exchanging experiences and best practices.

 The Group is facilitated by Australian Research Data Commons (ARDC) and open to anyone interested in data quality.
-The group meets on the first Thursday (1-2pm AEST) every two months via Zoom, starting on 3 of October 2019.

 The Australian Vocabulary Special Interest Group provides a forum for discussion and activity in the use and creation of controlled vocabularies in research, data, information and collection management.